M.I.C.R.A.: Mind Controlled Remote Automaton: Synopsis

-In 2048, much of Earth's atmosphere has become polluted, and America is controlled by the authoritarian President Corman, who effectively has the country under martial law.
-The privileged Insiders live in A.S.Ds – Air Supported Domes – where it is pure, while the poor live beyond as Outsiders, many of whom die early from cancer.
-Spoilt rich girl Angela Griffin is a bioengineering student at King University in the South Dakota A.S.D. but is uninterested in the M.I.C.R.A.
-(Mind Controlled Remote Automaton) system devised by lecturer Doctor Aleta Lucane, being more focused on a visit to Yellowstone Recreation Dome with her boyfriend Matt.
-However, the dome comes under attack by rebel Free America Now forces; Angela is grievously injured and abandoned by Matt.
-She is left comatose and paraplegic; her distraught, rich adoptive father dies in a Speeder crash shortly after visiting her.
-Unknown to Angela, her biological sister Rita Morales is among the Outsiders, and a violent member of Free America Now.
-On Christmas Day, Angela regains consciousness, but her bratty attitude irritates the King University Hospital staff, including her nurse Tanya.
-Over the next couple of months she gradually comes to regret her attitude, and is visited by classmate Eric Jensen, who arranges for Lucane to meet with her.
-The professor is sympathetic towards Angela's plight and offers the hope of a human application for the M.I.C.R.A. technology if she resumes her studies.
-Simultaneously, wanting to avoid the scrutiny of principled Vice President Paula Robinson while exploring the military potential of M.I.C.R.A., Corman and General Wyler underwrite Lucane's research budget, with Colonel Barr assigned as observer.
-After a few weeks, the M.I.C.R.A. synthetic android is ready, and Angela is able to successfully mentally transfer to the robot, though her initial control is clumsy.
+In 2048, much of Earth's atmosphere has become polluted, and the United States is controlled by the authoritarian President Corman.
+The privileged Insiders live in A.S.Ds (Air Supported Domes) where it is pure, while the poor live beyond as Outsiders, many of whom die young from cancer.
+Spoiled rich girl Angela Griffin, a bioengineering student at King University in the South Dakota A.S.D., is visiting Yellowstone Recreation Dome with her boyfriend Matt.
+The dome comes under attack by rebel Free America Now forces, and Angela is left comatose and quadriplegic.
+Her distraught adoptive father dies in a Speeder crash shortly after visiting her.
+On Christmas Day, Angela regains consciousness.
+Her bratty attitude irritates the King University Hospital staff, including her nurse Tanya.
+Over the next couple of months she gradually comes to regret her attitude, and is visited by her classmate Eric Jensen, who arranges for Doctor Aleta Lucane to meet with her.
+The professor is sympathetic towards Angela's plight and offers the hope of a human application for the M.I.C.R.A.
+(Mind Controlled Remote Automaton) technology if she resumes her studies.
+Wanting to avoid the scrutiny of principled Vice President Paula Robinson while exploring the military potential of M.I.C.R.A., Corman and General Wyler underwrite Lucane's research budget, with Colonel Barr assigned as observer.
+After a few weeks, the M.I.C.R.A. synthetic android is ready, and Angela mentally transfers to the robot.